greyltc/android_external_sshfs/README.md

 -----------
 * Media files mounted this way will NOT be picked up automatically by an automated media scanner (media scanning over a network connection is a bad idea anyway).
 * Mounting to any arbitrary directory on your device has not been fully tested and may not always work.
 Mounting to /data/media/0/sshfsmount as in the example above works reliably for me, as does mounting to /data/local/sshfsmount.
 YMMV for mounting to other directories.
 * By default, error message reporting doesn't work.
 If the sshfs command encounters any errors it will return 1 and exit silently. sshfs prints its error messages to stderr which appaireently android sends to /dev/null.
-As a workaround for troubleshooting add `-o sshfs_debug -o debug` to get more verbose error messages to appear in the terminal.
+As a workaround for troubleshooting add `-o sshfs_debug -o debug` to get more verbose error messages to appear in the terminal, still all errors may not be visible.